ANITA, A New InTegral Archive

 In order to have a long-term and self-consistent view of the high energy sky observed by INTEGRAL, we have built ANITA, an archive of all the public data currently available.
 For each INTEGRAL pointing (~2ks) we extract images and detected source lists in four energy bands within 18-150 keV for the imager IBIS and in one band, 3-20 keV, for the two X-ray monitors (JEM-X1,2).

 The image above (left) shows a ~15 year light-curve of the black hole high mass X-ray binary Cyg X-1 in all those bands, together with a single pointing image (on-source zoom, 22-50 keV).
 For the sources detected in the IBIS images, we also extract light-curves with a finer binning of 100s (a total of a ~1 day light-curve is shown in the upper right plot).

 A more detailed description of ANITA can be found here.

 This approach has proven very successful and enables long-term systematic studies on classes of sources (be they Galactic or extra-Galactic) that are analyzed in a self-consistent way, free from different instrument biases.
-Examples are our study of Supergiant Fast X-ray Transients and of sixty High Mass X-ray binaries.
+Examples are our long-term study of Neutron Star Low Mass X-ray binaries, Supergiant Fast X-ray Transients and of sixty High Mass X-ray binaries.
 See this page for an overview of our work on binaries.